Hurricane Dorian nudges Florida coast as it heads toward Carolinas

 The NHC said hurricane conditions are expected within the warning zone in Florida and the Carolinas throughout Wednesday.
 Tropical storm warnings have been discontinued for the Bahamian islands and the advisory south of Sebastian Inlet, Fla., has been downgraded from a hurricane warning to a tropical storm warning.

+Millions in coastal regions from Florida to Virginia on remained on the lookout for Dorian.
+With hurricane and storm surge watches and warnings lining the coast, officials are preparing residents for the worst.
+The first tropical storm force wind gust in the United States was recorded along the Treasure Coast of Florida on Tuesday afternoon at a station by the Sebastian Inlet.

-After dealing a heavy hand of destruction to the Bahamas, Dorian weakened into a Category 2 storm Tuesday, with 110-mph sustained winds.
-Officials have confirmed at least 7 deaths following Dorian's beating in the Bahamas.
-But forecasters warn that even though the wind speeds are weakening, the storm still poses extreme danger to the southern coast of the United States.
+After dealing a heavy hand of destruction to the Bahamas, Dorian weakened into a Category 2 storm Tuesday.
+Officials have confirmed at least 7 deaths following Dorian's beating in the Bahamas, and forecasters warn the weakened storm still poses extreme danger to the southern coast of the United States.

 The crawling, slow progress of the storm allowed the hurricane to spend more than 24 hours dumping rain and whipping intense winds across the island nation.
 Dorian is the slowest forward-moving major hurricane in a 24-hour period ever, and slowest since Wilma in 2005.

-In the southeastern U.S., evacuations for more than two million people began on Monday afternoon.
-Governors from Florida, Georgia, South Carolina, North Carolina and Virginia all signed state of emergencies and called for mandatory evacuations.
+In the southeastern United States, evacuations for more than two million people began on Monday afternoon.
+Governors in Florida, Georgia, South Carolina, North Carolina and Virginia all signed state of emergencies and called for mandatory evacuations.

-Both the storm surge warning and the storm surge watch were extended farther north, with the warning now reaching South Santee River in South Carolina and the watch now reaching Cape Lookout in North Carolina.

-A hurricane warning is in effect north of the Savannah River to Surf City.
+Power outages have increased to over 14,000 customers across Florida, according to poweroutage.us -- up from around 10,000 customers Tuesday night.

+Volusia County Emergency Management in Florida reports that all bridges in the county are closed to eastbound traffic, with the exception of emergency vehicles.
+Daytona Beach is located in Volusia County.